Requirements and Advice for Test Day

 DVD submissions can also apply for tests above this value or for candidates that cannot attend on the session date.
 Tests taken in advance can be assessed by the Examiner electronically on the session day or sent to Centenary House at a later date.

-DVD submissions are not permitted for Theatrical Regulated Grades.
+DVD submissions are not permitted for any Grade Exams.